aesim-tech/simba-python-examples/44. Modulation Strategies Motor Drive/readme.md

 ## Results

-A second python script is available to display results.
+A second python script named [`modulation_strategies_motor_drive_plot.py`](modulation_strategies_motor_drive_plot.py) is available to display results.
 A first figure shows results displayed as bargraphs (and thus the influence of the switching frequency) as shown below:

 ![bargraph](fig/bargraph.png)